k-ranasinghe/Nanoprocessor-Design-VHDL/README.md

 # Overview

-This was an academic project done as part of the Semester 2 Computer Organization and Digital Design Module.
+This is an academic project done as part of the Semester 2 Computer Organization and Digital Design Module.
 For the project a 4-bit Nanoprocessor was designed with the capabilites of carrying out basic arithmetic operations and showing the output on a 7-Segment Display.
 It contains a 72-bit Program ROM and a 32-bit Register Bank.
 Other components such as Multiplexers, Program Counter, Instruction Decoder were built as well.
 Given below is a high